Flow-Scanner/lightning-flow-scanner-core/CONTRIBUTING.md

 ## Contributing Guidelines

-### Our Journey: Shaping Flow Quality Since 2021
+### Our Journey: Shaping Flow Analysis Since 2021

-Since 2021, the _Lightning Flow Scanner_ has been empowering Salesforce Flow excellence across six open-source, free platforms—from CLI tools to native Salesforce apps.
-Our passionate community drives the standard for high-quality Flows, ensuring reliability and efficiency.
+Since 2021, the _Lightning Flow Scanner_ has grown from its roots in CLI and VS Code tools to empower Salesforce Developers across six free and open-source platforms—from CLI tools to native Salesforce apps—delivering a unified experience for robust static analysis of Flows.
+Our passionate community has shared their expertise to ensure reliability and efficiency in Flow optimization.
 Your support can amplify our impact.
 Here’s how you can contribute:

 - ⭐ Starring the project to show your support
 - 📢 Sharing our work with your network